Josh Jung Player Props: Rangers vs. Mariners

 Josh Jung At The Plate

-- Jung leads Texas in total hits (61) this season while batting .290 with 24 extra-base hits.
+- Jung has 61 hits, which is best among Texas hitters this season, while batting .285 with 24 extra-base hits.

-- Among qualified hitters in baseball, he ranks 24th in batting average, 76th in on-base percentage, and 16th in slugging.
+- Among qualified hitters in MLB play, he ranks 32nd in batting average, 83rd in on-base percentage, and 19th in slugging.

-- Jung has reached base via a hit in 40 games this year (of 53 played), and had multiple hits in 18 of those games.

-- Jung has driven home a run in 18 games this year (34.0%), including more than one RBI in 20.8% of his games and producing three or more of his team's runs on six occasions..
+- Jung has had an RBI in 18 games this season (33.3%), including 11 multi-RBI outings (20.4%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.